run2bizdocs/docs-1/en-us/docs/neuro-new/developing-applications/domain.md

 Procedure
 ---------

-1. Access the functionality through navigation in the menu:

-    1. Neuro \> Configuration \> Domain.
+1. Access the functionality through navigation in the menu Neuro \> Configuration \> Domain;

 2. Click on "New";